-Becoming a Bar/Bat Mitzvah at Temple Emanuel
+Becoming a Bar/Bat Mitzvah

 At 13, Jewish children automatically become Bar Mitzvah (“son of the commandment”) or Bat Mitzvah (“daughter of the commandment”).
 In ancient days, this marked the child’s entry into adulthood.
 Over the centuries, the service in which a child demonstrates his or her newly acquired Hebrew skills by participating in a Shabbat service and reading from the Torah has taken on the same name: Bar or Bat Mitzvah.